OMBoersma/DeepGlow/README.md

 model = Emulator(simtype='ism')
 ```

 The `flux` function of the `Emulator` class returns the flux values in mJy.
 It takes the three arguments `params`, `times` and `nu` corresponding to an array of the GRB afterglow parameters, observing times in seconds and observing frequencies in Hz.
-The afterglow parameters must be specified as follows:
+Each observing time value in the `times` array must correspond to an observing frequency value in the `nu` array.
+The afterglow parameters need to be specified in the following order in the `params` array:

 - $z$ : redshift.
 - $\log\_{10} d\_{L,28}$ : luminosity distance (log10 of 10^28 cm).